OK Tour Canada's best Korean travel agency

 A unique and exclusive all-around Canada tour featuring an overnight stay at Victoria’s Inner Harbour, 3 nights in the Rockies—including a stay in Banff, and 5 nights in the East—including a stay in Quebec and a Fallsview stay in Niagara!
 (Calgary in/out)

-Travel area : Gather at the meeting point and meet the guide., Vancouver, Gastown, Steam Clock in Gastown, Canada Place, Stanley Park, Departure : Tsawwassen Ferry Terminal, Vancouver Island, Empress Hotel in Victoria, BC Parliament Building in Victoria, Inner Harbour, Victoria, Departure : Swartz Bay Ferry Terminal, Kamloops, Mt Robson, Columbia Icefield Glacier Adventure, Guide Meeting, Peyto Lake (Summer), Lake Louise, Fairmont Château Lake Louise, Moraine Lake, Banff National Park (Summer), Banff city, Bow River, Bow Falls, Banff Springs Hotel, Canmore, Calgary International Airport, Toronto night view sightseeing from the bus., Thousand Islands, Ottawa, Parliament Hill, Rideau Canal, Sussex Dr, Rideau Hal, Quebec City, Fairmont Le Château Frontenac, Dufferin Terrace, Rue du Trésor, Notre-Dame de Québec Basilica-Cathedral, Quartier Petit Champlain, Fresque des Québécois, Place Royale, Old Montreal, Place d'Armes, Place Jacques-Cartier, Montreal City Hall, Notre-Dame Basilica in Montreal, Arrived in Toronto, Niagara Falls, Stay at Niagara Falls View Hotel
+Travel area : Gather at the meeting point and meet the guide., Vancouver, Vancouver Chinatown, Gastown, Steam Clock in Gastown, Canada Place, Stanley Park, Departure : Tsawwassen Ferry Terminal, Vancouver Island, Empress Hotel in Victoria, BC Parliament Building in Victoria, Inner Harbour, Victoria, Departure : Swartz Bay Ferry Terminal, Kamloops, Mt Robson, Columbia Icefield Glacier Adventure, Guide Meeting, Peyto Lake (Summer), Lake Louise, Fairmont Château Lake Louise, Banff National Park (Summer), Banff city, Bow River, Bow Falls, Banff Springs Hotel, Canmore, Calgary International Airport, Toronto night view sightseeing from the bus., Thousand Islands, Ottawa, Parliament Hill, Rideau Canal, Sussex Dr, Rideau Hal, Quebec City, Fairmont Le Château Frontenac, Dufferin Terrace, Rue du Trésor, Notre-Dame de Québec Basilica-Cathedral, Quartier Petit Champlain, Fresque des Québécois, Place Royale, Old Montreal, Place d'Armes, Place Jacques-Cartier, Montreal City Hall, Montreal Notre-Dame Basilica Exterior Tour, Arrived in Toronto, Niagara Falls, Stay at Niagara Falls View Hotel

 CAD